 You have no idea how strange I find it sitting here writing a post one year on from the start of lockdowns in the UK.
 While we’ve all been in and out of them at different times, things look set to return to some semblance of normality soon.
 Children are returning, gradually, to classrooms.
 Shops are beginning to reopen.
 Hospitality are itching to get their feet back under the table.
 And across the UK, adults are preparing to return to work.
-This post contains affiliate links.
-If you make a qualifying purchase through these links, I may earn a small commission at no extra cost to you.
-These will be marked as [aff].

 While many people worked relentlessly through the lockdowns, many were let go or furloughed.
 Some people started working from home and are yet to return to their offices.
 On the other hand, others have been told they will work remotely indefinitely.
 Personally, I was in the furloughed boat.
 Leaving the office 24th March 2020, I didn’t know if/when I would be back.
 In the end, I was back in the office on 6th July.
 But only part time – the new flexi-furlough.
 Preparing to return to work at that stage, for me, consisted of celebrating getting out of the house!
 Since then, I have been flexi-furloughed and working only in the office as it’s not a job that can be done from home.

 Now that Northern Ireland are beginning to open up – check out Northern Ireland’s Roadmap out of Restrictions – and England seem to be waking up, work is getting busy.
 And I love it!
 Is it a little too much to handle?
 Sometimes.
 But only if I haven’t prepared for it.
 We’re now currently at 4 days in the office each, but who knows what April will bring.
 The point in telling you this is, no matter what you do or how many hours you work, preparing to return to work is important.
 Especially if you’ve just spent the last 12 months either working from home or furloughed.

 Why You Need To Prepare To Go Back To Work